GSA/challenges-and-prizes/_challenges/1115-ed-gov-redesign-challenge.md

   such recommendations of the reviewers based on the criteria may differ and agrees to be bound by, and not to challenge, the final decisions of the Department.
+how-to-enter: >-
+  To submit an entry, an entrant must go to the Challenge webpage and complete all required fields of the submission form by the June 15, 2020 deadline.
+All entrants are required to provide consent to the Official Rules, Terms, and Conditions upon submitting an entry.
+Once submitted, a submission may not be altered.
+The Department reserves the right to disqualify any submission that the Department deems inappropriate.
+The Department encourages entrants to submit entries as far in advance of the deadline as possible and suggests not later than one hour before the deadline to ensure the completed submission is received.

+  If an entrant requests submission of an entry after the deadline date because of a technical problem with the Challenge webpage system, the entrant must immediately contact the person listed under Point of Contact in this notice and provide an explanation of the technical problem experienced on the Challenge webpage system.
+The Department will accept the entrant’s submission if the Department can confirm that a technical problem occurred with the Challenge webpage system and that the technical problem affected the entrant's ability to submit an entry by the entry deadline date.
+The Department will contact the entrant after a determination is made on whether the entry will be accepted.

+  Note: These extensions apply only to the unavailability of, or technical problems with, the Challenge webpage system.
+The Department will not grant an entrant an extension if the entrant failed to submit an entry in the system by the submission deadline date and time, or if the technical problem experienced is unrelated to the Challenge webpage system.

+  Individuals with disabilities who need an accommodation or auxiliary aid in connection with the submission process should contact the person listed under Point of Contact in this notice.
+If the Department provides an accommodation or auxiliary aid to an individual with a disability in connection with the submission process, the entry remains subject to all other requirements and limitations in this notice.

+  **Timeline and Notification**

+  All submissions will be acknowledged as they are received.
+The winning proposal(s) will be notified via email by August 1, 2020.
+All are invited to compete for the implementation contract expected to request proposals by August 30, 2020.
 ---